Components That Make Slot Machines Tick

 Random Number Generators in Slots

 The way the symbols are mapped on the virtual reel is game-specific.
-In some of the more advanced games, pressing the Bet One button, the Maximum Bet button or pushing the lever causes the algorithm to start at different points.
+In some of the more advanced games, pressing the Bet One button, the Maximum Bet button, or pushing the lever causes the algorithm to start at different points.

 The Virtual Reels

 Casinos need more symbol combinations than mechanical reels can offer if they want to provide slots with odds capable of producing huge jackpots.
-To achieve this, symbols and spaces are mapped on the virtual reels, which significantly increases the number of potential combinations.
+To achieve this, symbols and spaces are mapped on virtual reels, which significantly increases the number of potential combinations.

 When symbols are mapped on virtual reels, the probability of winning with three lucky sevens dramatically decreases to 1 in 125,000.

-This enables the game to yield top prizes that reach thousands of credits while leaving room for more payouts with other matching symbols.
+This enables the game to award top prizes that reach thousands of credits while leaving room for more payouts with other matching symbols.
 Thanks to symbol mapping and virtual reels, slot developers are now capable of designing slots with lower variance.
 This is possible by decreasing the game’s jackpot and increasing the payout of low-paying winning combinations.

 The Payline